CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/PR1-Ex2.md

 In this task, you’ll simulate a phishing incident, investigate the suspicious message using Threat Explorer, take remediation actions, submit the message to Microsoft for analysis, and review the automated investigation results.

+1. Open a new tab in the **Microsoft Edge** browser, go to https://outlook.office.com, and sign in with the lab user’s credentials.

 1. Send a test email to your lab user containing links such as:

    - https://youtube.com/